argoproj-labs/argocd-notifications/README.md

 Argo CD Notifications continuously monitors Argo CD applications and provides a flexible way to notify users about important changes in the applications state.
-The project includes a bundle of useful built-in triggers and notification templates and aims to integrate with various notification services such as ☑ Slack, ☑ SMTP, Telegram, Discord, etc.
+The project includes a bundle of useful built-in triggers and notification templates, integrates with various notification services such as ☑ Slack, ☑ SMTP and plans to support Telegram, Discord, etc.

 ![demo](./docs/demo.gif)